-Federal law prohibits the operation, marketing, or sale of any type of jamming equipment, including devices that interfere with cellular and Personal Communication Services (PCS), police radar, Global Positioning Systems (GPS), and wireless networking services (Wi-Fi).
+Federal law prohibits the operation, marketing, or sale of any type of jamming equipment that interferes with authorized radio communications, including cellular and Personal Communication Services (PCS), police radar, and Global Positioning Systems (GPS).

 File a Complaint

 LAW ENFORCEMENT OFFICIALS: If you are a law enforcement professional and require assistance with jamming or interference, please file a complaint through the FCC Enforcement Bureau’s Public Safety Interference (PSIX-ESIX) Portal at https://www.fcc.gov/ and click on PSIX-ESIX or go directly to https://fccprod.servicenowservices.com/psix-esix.
 If the jamming or interference is imminently threatening safety of life, please contact the FCC’s 24-Hour Operations Center at 202-418-1122.

 CONSUMERS: A loss of or interference with service can occur for a variety of reasons.
 If you are experiencing problems with your service, your first course of action should be to contact your wireless provider to investigate the issue.
 You should also troubleshoot your equipment and connectivity issues in accordance with manufacturer and service provider recommendations.
 If after contacting your provider and confirming that equipment and connectivity is not the cause of the interference, and you still have reason to believe that someone is using a jammer, or you would like to report the selling, advertising, shipping, distributing, or importing of jammers, you may file a complaint or submit an inquiry through the FCC Consumer Complaint Center by visiting the FCC Consumer Complaint Center at www.consumercomplaints.fcc.gov (which can also be reached via the “File a Consumer Complaint” banner on the FCC.gov home page).